Welcome to Mobile Marketer. Skip directly to: main content, navigation, search box.

 While a whopping 60 million Americans have smartphones, more than half of U.S. mobile subscribers own feature phones without advanced application capabilities.
 While some marketers argue that smartphone users are more likely to engage with marketing and promotions on their devices, others claim that neglecting feature phone owners is a mistake.

-“Smartphone users are not necessarily more likely [than feature phone users] to engage with marketing and promotions on their devices,” said Anthony Iacovone, chief innovation officer of Augme Technologies, New York.
+?Smartphone users are not necessarily more likely [than feature phone users] to engage with marketing and promotions on their devices,? said Anthony Iacovone, chief innovation officer of Augme Technologies, New York.

-“While smartphones allow us to provide advanced features, non-smartphone and even non-Web-enabled users make a good part of the coupon users in the U.S.,” he said.
-“The most likely reason marketers are targeting smartphone users is they are not aware of the coupon capabilities that can play across all devices.”
+?While smartphones allow us to provide advanced features, non-smartphone and even non-Web-enabled users make a good part of the coupon users in the U.S.,? he said. ?The most likely reason marketers are targeting smartphone users is they are not aware of the coupon capabilities that can play across all devices.?

 Forget apps, opt for Web?